 Why should I shop at your store?

 If you live in San Francisco or New York City, or shop for wine on the internet, we know you have lots of good options to choose from.
 But we don’t think there’s any other store quite like us, and we are confident that we are the right choice for a lot of wine lovers out there.
 We offer a good-sized selection of singular wines, many of which you can’t buy anywhere else, and we offer them at very competitive prices.
 We strive to provide four-star service from wine experts who can guide you through our selection in person and online; we run great free-tasting programs; and provide a content-rich website with tasting notes, background information and the story on almost every wine we carry.
 Each week we send newsletters and email offers with detailed but accessible information about wines you might not regularly see on a retail shelf.
-You can sign up for our newsletter offers here.
+You can sign up for our newsletter offers at the bottom of this page.

 But mostly, we are proud of the fact that every wine we stock is in some way distinctive: it reflects something special and singular about a particular place in the world, such as its traditions or terroir.
 We are passionate about these stories and believe that exploring wine is both fun and meaningful.